-- Prepare a holistic fire protection and prevention plan.
+- Clearing of firebreaks, especially along fences. - Prepare a holistic fire protection and prevention plan.
 This plan must include evacuation plans and signage, an emergency response plan and a firefighting plan. - Ensure fire-fighting equipment are maintained in good working order at all times.
-Ensure such equipment is readily available / unobstructed access. - Personnel training (safe operational procedures, firefighting, fire prevention and responsible housekeeping practices). - Ensure all flammable chemicals are stored according to material safety data sheet (MSDS) and SANS instructions and all spills or leaks are cleaned immediately. - Maintain regular site, mechanical and electrical inspections and maintenance. - Maintain firefighting equipment and promote good housekeeping. - Clean and maintain firebreaks at strategic locations on the properties, especially where vulnerable to external fire. - Notify the farmers' association as well as all surrounding farmers if planned burns (e.g. to create firebreaks) are planned. - Allow fires used for purposes such as cooking (by staff) in designated areas only.
+Ensure such equipment is readily available / unobstructed access. - Personnel training (safe operational procedures, firefighting, fire prevention and responsible housekeeping practices). - Ensure all flammable chemicals are stored according to material safety data sheet (MSDS) and SANS instructions and all spills or leaks are cleaned immediately. - Maintain regular site, mechanical and electrical inspections and maintenance. - Maintain firefighting equipment and promote good housekeeping. - Notify the farmers' association as well as all surrounding farmers if planned burns (e.g. to create firebreaks) are planned. - Allow fires used for purposes such as cooking (by staff) in designated areas only.